influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withSubject(subject)
 ```

-Name of the subject to put message on.
+"Name of the subject to put message on."

 ### fn template.nats.withUrl